 The January Intersession consists of a one-week term held before the regular Spring Semester begins and features a selection of about a dozen innovative courses that are more suited to short-term, intensive treatment than to a traditional semester.
 Students have the opportunity to enroll in one-unit courses focusing on a discrete topic with a skills or practice focus.
 The classes meet three to four hours a day for five days and most are graded on the performance of skills or final paper.
-Enrollment in the January Intersession is limited to upper division Day and Evening students and second year SCALE students, but will remain discretionary (rather than mandatory) with those students, as Summer Session is.
+Enrollment in the January Intersession is limited to upper division Day and Evening students and second year SCALE students.
+While it is mandatory for SCALE II students, it is discretionary (rather than mandatory) for all other upper division students.
 Invitations to teach these special short courses are directed to interested full-time and adjunct faculty as well as other experts in the field who otherwise might not be available for a full semester.

 The Winter Intersession provides students with a unique opportunity to study and earn academic credit during two weeks of the Winter Break while traveling to several Hawaiian islands on Princess Cruise's Golden Princess.
 The program includes both an Entertainment and a Negotiation track, where students may enroll in three one-unit courses in either of the tracks.
 Enrollment in the Winter Intersession is limited to students who have completed their first year of law school.